REFINISHING YOUR CANOE

 The other option is to mix-up some epoxy resin and apply a thin coat of resin to the scratches.
 You could use this option if your canoe is badly scratched.
 Make sure you carefully follow the instructions on the package.
 Epoxy resin works best in a warm envionment, about 24 degrees Celcius (75 degrees Fahrenheit).

 We recommend West System 105 resin, with 207 hardener.
 This combination gives good results, fills cracks, and requires no thinning.
+This is one of the few resins that will not discolour over time.
+It also contains UV inhibitors.
 If you are using another epoxy, you may need to thin it with denatured alcohol or acetone.
 (Alcohol is effective, and safer than acetone.)

 A one litre (quart) can of West System will do the job.
-Buy the pumps.
+Buy the pumps to ensure accurate ratios.
 About 18 pumps will do a 17 foot canoe.
 However, do it in three batches if it is your first time, to give yourself some working time.

 Apply the epoxy as described in step 5 above.
 Watch for runs.